-- Step 1 Choose LAN > Interfaces. - Step 2 Select the interfaces to disassociate from an interface group and click Actions > Remove from interface Group.
+- Step 1 Choose LAN > Interfaces. - Step 2 Select the interfaces to disassociate from an interface group and click Actions > Remove from interfaceGroup. - Step 3 In the Edit Interface Group window, make sure that nothing is selected in the Select Interface Group drop-down list, and click Clear.